 The draft “Directive on Copyright in the Digital Single Market” is an important piece of European Union legislation designed to modernise copyright for the digital age.
 If passed, it will help ensure a much fairer deal for those working in the creative sector.

-It shouldn’t be controversial but there has been significant and coordinated opposition across the EU to two parts of the draft Directive:
+It shouldn’t be controversial but there was significant and coordinated opposition across the EU to two parts of the draft Directive:

 • Article 11, which introduces a new right for press publishers, and;